GeekVisit/uproot/README.md

 * Automatic detection of input format based on extension and content; optionally you can specify the format
 * Single input file can be simultaneously converted into multiple formats
 * Csv and Json input files
-* Validation Checks which remove errors in importing:
+* Validation Checks to avoid errors while importing:
-  * Validation of output format type
+  * Validates all generated files against output format type
-  * Enforced IP range
+  * Enforces IP range
-  * Enforced Checking if each static lease has an IP, Mac,and Host address
+  * Requires each static lease to have an IP, Mac,and (except for Mikrotick RouterOS files), Host address
-  * Duplicate Lease Checking, excluding duplicates from output
+  * Excludes unnecessary duplicates from output
-  * Validates ip and mac addresses from input file and excludes invalid addresses from the output file
+  * Excludes invalid ip4 and Mac addresses from output file
-* Example input files available in source download for testing
+* Example input files available in source for testing

+## Limitations

+* Mikrotik RouerOS format: Does not yet support hostnames for Mikrotik leases (i.e., all output rsc files are generated without hostnames)
+* Does not support ip6 leases

-## Installation
+## Installing

 Binaries are included for macOS, Linux, and Windows for the latest releases.
 Simply download to your respective platform and put in your path.